 Bark mulch, wood chips and sand are options that also help absorb impacts in case of falls.
-Dig a trench 6 feet out from the structure all the way around the perimeter of your trampoline and layer with 10 to 12 feet depth of material.
+Dig a trench 6 feet outside the outer edges of the trampoline all the way around the perimeter of your trampoline and fill the circle with 10 to 12 inches of material.
 Install lawn edging to help keep the material in.

 Trim any trees that hang over or near to the trampoline with a tree pruner.
-Limbs pose a danger in multiple ways; if low enough a bouncer could strike their head, tree limbs can fall, and sticks and debris can fall on the trampoline surface, causing injury.
-If considering planting trees nearby, keep them at a safe distance and avoid fruit or nut bearing trees.
+Limbs pose a danger in multiple ways; if low enough, bouncers could strike their head, tree limbs can fall, and sticks and debris can fall on the trampoline surface, causing injury.
+If considering planting trees nearby, keep them at a safe distance and avoid fruit- or nut-bearing trees.
 Install any fencing at a safe distance.

 Create an area around the trampoline that signifies recreation.
-Tie various recreation equipment, such as a swing set, swimming pool, hot tub to the next with informal pathways using crushed stone or mulching.
+Tie various recreation equipment, such as a swing set, swimming pool, and hot tub to the next with informal pathways using crushed stone or mulching.
 Each pathway can culminate in activity areas.
 Border the pathways with lawn edging or use cobblestone or pavers to line the path to keep the ground cover material in place.
 Stepping stones can also be incorporated into the path areas.
 Wooden or stone benches are an attractive and practical touch.

 Shrubbery and Plantings

-Separate the recreation from other areas of the yard or from view of neighbors.
-Plant privet hedges hedges around the play area, offering wind buffer, creating privacy and helping muffle sounds that might disturb neighbors.
+Separate the recreation area from other areas of the yard or from view of neighbors.
+Plant a hedge around the play area, offering a wind buffer, creating privacy and helping muffle sounds that might disturb neighbors.
 Hedges can be trimmed with hedge shears to any height.
 For a bit of whimsy, they can also be shaped into animal figures or other designs.